mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 # SQL Server Time Zone Support

-This project add full support for time zones to Microsoft SQL Server.
+This project adds full support for time zones to Microsoft SQL Server.

 This implementation uses the industry standard [IANA time zone database][1].
 If you are used to Microsoft Windows time zones, such as used with .NET `TimeZoneInfo`, consider using IANA time zones by using the [Noda Time][2] library.